 There has been a substantial amount of research on the ability of an inclusive growth strategy to address social and economic inequalities whilst also pursuing sustainable economic growth.
-Despite this understanding of removing barriers to participation, the majority of research on inclusive growth fails to fully consider how gender inequality impacts participation.
+Despite this, the majority of research fails to fully consider how gender inequality impacts participation.

 Since 2015 inclusive growth has been central to plans for Scotland's economic development.
-But what does it mean, what does it look like, and – most importantly – how can we ensure that is translated from a promising theory into meaningful change for people and communities?
+But what does it mean, what does it look like, and – most importantly – how can we ensure that is translated from a promising theory into meaningful change?

 The definition of economic success is changing.
 Successful nations no longer seek only to create wealth; they distribute wealth so that success and happiness is shared by everyone – this is the very definition of inclusive growth.